Kanazawa Station

 Fukui Station

 Fukui is the capital city of Fukui Prefecture.
 Its famous sites are the Zen temple complex of Eiheiji Temple, Fukui Fine Arts Museum, and the Ichijodani ruins (a partially reconstructed 15th century castle town).
-Transfer here to the following local lines: the JR Etsumi-Hoku Line, Echizen Railway’s Katsuyama Eiheiji Line and Mikuni Awara Line, and Fukui Railway’s Fukubu Line.
+Transfer here to the JR Etsumi-Hoku Line, Echizen Railway’s Katsuyama Eiheiji Line and Mikuni Awara Line, and Fukui Railway’s Fukubu Line.
+For the quickest rail trip from Kanazawa, compare local trains with the Hokuriku Shinkansen.

 Sabae Station